-This should have only the title and any sub-title, this is so submissions can be reviewed anonymously.
-The author's details should be supplied on a separate sheet and should include: name, address, email address, telephone and fax numbers.
-The author for correspondence should be clearly identified.
+This should have only the title and any sub-title; this is so submissions can be reviewed anonymously.
+The author/s details should be supplied on a separate sheet and should include names and institutional affiliations, including country / region, of all contributing authors.
+The author for correspondence must be clearly identified and should include their contact details, including address, email, and telephone number.